oetnahtanoj/jonathan-expense-tracker/README.md

 2. Jonlia Breakdown
    - Only expenses marked as `jonlia`.
-   - Breaks Jonlia spending down by original category: food, travel, car, transport, shopping, others.
+   - Breaks Jonlia spending down by original category: food, groceries, travel, car, transport, shopping, others.

 Monthly Breakdown — This Year still groups all Jonlia spending as one `jonlia` stacked category.